nnworks/ansible/readme.md

 ## CA certificates
 If other than standard CA certificates need to be installed, put them (in crt format with extention .crt) in the **certs** folder in the inventories/[develop|test|production] directory.

+**LVM2**

+## Help, it doesn't work

+Sometimes after changing hosts in one of the hosts files, I experienced ansible-playbook to hang on gathering facts.
+What helped me was removing the .ansible folder in my home directory:

+rm -rf ~/.ansible